 High Tech to High Touch, Cats, Coffee Houses and Body Language

-by Patti Wood MA, CSP – Body Language Expert
+by Patti Wood MA – Body Language Expert

 Some people enjoy a newspaper with their weekend coffee.
 At one Ontario cafe, they get a cat,